Community Resource

 Begin or enhance your child’s horse association with participation in a program that will safely ensure the ability to control a horse, (on or off lead) through the trot.
 In the event of inclement weather, unmounted activities may include: how to groom, saddle, bridle, and identify the parts of the horse as well as the riding equipment.
 Proper footwear is required.
 Helmets are available.

-HORSE TALES
+HORSE CAMPS

 Link to Frequently Asked Questions